-As people grew wiser and more investigative of their surroundings, it was not long before one Tokyo doctor began to associate daily bathing in the hot springs to good health, and initiated a study of mineral water benefits for health.
-This soon gave rise to the science of balneology, or balneotherapy as the study of therapeutic bathing and usage of mineral water, gases, and mud for both health preservation and diseases treatment.
+As people grew wiser and more investigative of their surroundings, it was not long before one Tokyo doctor began to associate daily bathing in the hot springs with good health, and initiated a study of mineral water benefits for health.
+This soon gave rise to the science of balneology, or balneotherapy as the study of therapeutic bathing and usage of mineral water, gases, and mud for both health preservation and disease treatment.

-Soaking in mineral water is just one module of the wide range of balneological procedures.
+Soaking in mineral water is just one part of the wide range of balneological procedures.
 A complex therapy may include drinking mineral water and inhalation of the mineral water vapor, mud packing, steam bathing, massage, hydrotherapy, and so on.